ministryofjustice/hmpps-non-associations/README.md

 ### Deployment

-When the main branch is updated (e.g. when a pull request is merged), a new version of the application is released to `dev` automatically by CircleCI.
+When the main branch is updated (e.g. when a pull request is merged), a new version of the application is released to `dev` automatically by GitHub Actions.
-This release can be promoted to `preprod` and `prod` using the CircleCI interface.
+This release can be promoted to `preprod` and `prod` using the GitHub Actions approval interface.

 See `/helm_deploy/README.md` for manual deployment steps.